Some other me has seen things that no other me has seen

 - Adult Fear: How much impact will small choices make on your life?

-- Liz/Beth's Surprise Pregnancy and how each Alternate Self handles it.
+- Liz/Beth's pregnancy and how each Alternate Self handles it.

 - Liz, who keeps the baby and marries Josh, frets about blaming the child for her unfulfilled dreams and fearing that she will resent him.
 Josh reassures her that even if the resentment happens, she will still love their baby.

 - Beth aborts the baby because she wants to focus on her career.
-This becomes a Tear Jerker because Lucas, the father, has wanted kids but never admits it.
+This leads to a relationship ending because Lucas, the father, has wanted kids but never admits it.

 - Josh getting killed despite being a medical doctor in the army and a noncombatant, precisely because insurgents were targeting the military base where he was located.